IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 <img src="./media/image7.png" style="width:10in"  />

-You can also check all your emails under MyInbox in mailtrap web site.
+You will also need to check all your emails under MyInbox in mailtrap web site.

 <img src="./media/image8.png" style="width:10in"  />